castle-engine/conference-dev-days-summer-2024/README.md

 - reworked `OnCollisionEnter` to use 1 method `SkeletonCollides` for all 3 enemies,
 - fixed FPC compatilibity,
-- added README and screnshots.
+- added README and screnshots,
+- added `.github` workflow to build the project using [GitHub Actions](https://castle-engine.io/github_actions).

+Download the compiled binaries from [snapshot release](https://github.com/castle-engine/conference-dev-days-summer-2024/releases/tag/snapshot).

 ## Features shown